sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Within this document this term represents a specific assertion about endpoint configuration or state (e.g. configuration setting, installed software, hardware) represented via endpoint attributes.
 The phrase "features of the endpoint" highlighted above refers to installed software or software components.

-: TODO - Does this definition of posture attributes jive with the generic attribute definition?
-Or, are these perhaps synonymous and "Attribute" should say "see posture attribute".

 Provider: